samjones00/docs/docs/_documentation/Filter-attributes.md

         res.AddHeader("Cache-Control", "max-age=3600");
     }
 }

+//Async:
+public class CustomAsyncResponseFilterAttribute : ResponseFilterAsyncAttribute {
+    public override async Task ExecuteAsync(IRequest req, IResponse res, object responseDto) { ... }
+}
 ```

+Alternatively you can implement the `IHasResponseFilter` or `IHasResponseFilterAsync` interfaces instead.

+### Action Filter Attributes

+All Sync and Async Filter Attributes follow the same [Order of Operations](/order-of-operations) with Async Attributes  executed immediately after any registered sync filters with the same priority.

+Filter attributes annotated on methods are always executed immediately before or after the Service, i.e. the Priority is only scoped and sorted between other method-level attributes.

+## Filter Attributes Example

-As you can see, you can access the `IHttpRequest`, `IHttpResponse` and the request/response DTO.
-So you can change the DTO, the http response (eg status code) or look for a specific header in the http request.
-You can also attach any data to this request via the IHttpRequest.Items dictionary that all subsequent filters and services can access.
+The method signatures for Filter Attributes are the same as Global Request/Response Filters with the `IRequest`, `IResponse` and Request or Response DTO.
+Filter attributes can change the DTO, the http response (e.g status code) or look for a specific header in the http request.
+You can also attach any data to this request via the `IHttpRequest.Items` dictionary which all subsequent filters and services can access.

 ## Example Usage